-C-2-c-3 We will extend LARVA to include additional covariates: It is known that various genomic features affect background mutation rate in most cancer types, which results in numerous false positives in somatic mutation recurrence analysis [50].
+C-2-c-3 Extend LARVA to include additional covariates: It is known that various genomic features affect background mutation rate in most cancer types, which results in numerous false positives in somatic mutation recurrence analysis [50].
 Hence, we have been working on an update to LARVA, which incorporates corrections for additional covariates that influence the somatic mutation rate in different genomic regions, including sequence content, replication timing, expression level, histone modification marks, and chromatin status.
 Our intention is to iteratively refine the underlying whole genome background mutation model to reflect all factors that influence the accumulation rate of background mutations.

-C-2-c-4 We will run our updated and extended FunSeq & LARVA on WGS sequences from TCGA and aim 1: We expect many changes in noncoding regions play a critical role in renal cell cancer.
+C-2-c-4 Run our updated and extended FunSeq & LARVA on WGS sequences from TCGA and aim 1: We expect many changes in noncoding regions play a critical role in renal cell cancer.
 In order to find high impact mutations in noncoding regions, we will run our updated and extended FunSeq and LARVA on variation calls from TCGA whole genome sequenced samples as well as our newly sequenced samples, both cancer and normal.
 In a first pass run, we have already run FunSeq on 32 whole genome sequenced samples from the TCGA KIRP group.
 We have found several disruptive mutation hot spots in the genome.
 We also have found excessive somatic mutations in MET intronic and promoter regions, along with several other recurrent mutated regions that merit further investigation.

-C-2-c-5 We will identify critical regions burdened by germline mutations: First, we will try to find regions that are significantly burdened by germline mutations in the kidney cancer cases versus healthy people.
-As a non-cancer control, we will use both the 1000 Genome Project (2504 people) for the whole genome as controls as well as the Exome Aggregation Consortium (ExAC, non cancer) for the exome[51].
+C-2-c-5 Identify critical regions burdened by germline mutations: First, we will try to find regions that are significantly burdened by germline mutations in the kidney cancer cases versus healthy people.
+As a non-cancer control, we will use both the 1000 Genome Project (2504 individuals) for the whole genome as controls as well as the Exome Aggregation Consortium (ExAC, non cancer) for the exome[51].
 We will look for regions and genes that are burdened significantly in RCC, compared to the control.
 Given the size of the datasets, we will be well powered in our tests (comparing numbers discussed later in aims 3 and 4).
 We will also prioritize regions that are less significantly associated with RCC that are known to have racial disparities in healthy people.

-C-2-d Deliverables: We aim to generate a list of regions in genome that, to our best knowledge, potentially have the highest impacts on the development of RCC.
-We will also construct a list of genetic modules that are assembled from high impact regions.
+C-2-d Deliverables: We aim to generate a list of regions in genome that have greatest potential for impact on the development of RCC.
+We will construct a list of genetic modules that are assembled from high impact regions.
 We will make these regions available from our project website and as tables in published papers (see data dissemination plan).
 In Aim 3, we will directly test those elements on our samples.

 Aim 3: To identify genomic alterations differing most between African-Americans and Caucasians with kidney cancer

-C-3-a Rationale: In this aim, we are going to take the genomic regions and modules that we have developed in Aim 2 and test for any evidence of racial disparity.
-Our overall intention is to investigate differences in the occurrence of common SNPs or differential burdening in terms of rare germline or somatic mutations between African-American and Caucasians.
-Our specific goal for this aim is to score and prioritize these genomic regions in order to select 550 regions with the highest score to be validated in Aim 4 using a larger cohort.
+C-3-a Rationale: We will take genomic regions and modules developed in Aim 2, and test for evidence of racial disparity.
+Our intention is to investigate differences in occurrence of common SNPs, and differential burdening of rare germline or somatic mutations between African-American and Caucasians.
+Our specific goal is to score and prioritize these genomic regions.
+The 550 regions with the highest score will be selected for validation in Aim 4. using a larger cohort.

-C-3-b Compare the germline mutations in coding regions between Caucasian and African-Americans in the prioritized regions using WES Data
+C-3-b Compare germline mutations in coding regions between Caucasian and African-Americans in prioritized regions using WES Data